George Mather

 Perception of visual art

-In recent research work I have been particularly interested in using knowledge about the statistical properties of images to improve our understanding of visual art.
-The real-world images captured by eyes and cameras may seem hugely diverse, but in a statistical sense they are surprisingly predictable.
-The first digital cameras had a spatial resolution of 512x512 picture-elements (pixels), each of which could take on one of 256 lightness levels.
-Even such a rudimentary device had the capacity to capture an almost infinite variety of possible images (256 raised to the power of 512x512).
-However, the real-world images that would actually be captured by the camera are far from a random selection of these possible images.
-They would be a very selective sub-set of the possible images, because natural scenes are very consistent.
-The lightness values of neighbouring pixels do not vary randomly, but are often quite alike, because they arise from nearby points on natural surfaces and objects.
+In recent research work I have asked whether scientific knowledge about the statistical properties of images can improve our understanding of visual art.
+The images of the world around us that are captured by eyes and cameras may seem hugely diverse (mountains and seas, tiny insects and huge mammals, modern cities, and so on), but in a statistical sense they are surprisingly predictable.
+Early digital cameras had a spatial resolution of only 512x512 picture-elements or pixels, each of which could take on one of 256 lightness levels.
+Even such rudimentary devices had the capacity to capture an almost infinite variety of possible images.
+The number of unique images available is equal to 256 raised to the power of (512x512), more than the number of atoms in the universe.
+However, the real-world images that are actually captured by an eye or camera are far from a random selection of these possible images.
+They constitute a very selective sub-set of the possible images, because natural scenes have certain very consistent properties.
+For example, the lightness values of neighbouring pixels in real scenes do not vary independently, but are often quite alike because they arise from nearby points on natural surfaces and objects.
 The visual system can exploit this natural consistency to optimise the way that it processes images.
 The visual character of artworks should in turn be constrained by the processing strategies built into the visual system of artists and viewers.
-My research searches for the tell-tale signs of visual processing in the statistical properties of artworks.

-Further details of this research, including the computer algorithms I use to analyse images, can be found in my publications and in my project pages at the Open Science Framework.
+Further details of this research, including the computer algorithms I have used to analyse images, can be found in my publications and in my project pages at the Open Science Framework.

 Funding